Zerubbabel: Zorobabel and the Darius contest in other texts

-Zerubbabel in Freemasonry
+In Freemasonry

 Although he is not mentioned in Craft Freemasonry, Zerubbabel is considered to be of great importance to a number of Masonic bodies.
 Within Holy Royal Arch freemasonry and Scottish Rite Freemasonry he is considered to be a ruling principal.

-Zerubbabel in other texts
+In other texts

 He is the receiver of an apocalypse in the seventh-century Apocalypse of Zerubbabel, also known as Sefer Zerubbabel.
 This text contains a prophecy given to Zerubbabel from God.
 It is very similar to the style of the prophecy given in 1 Enoch.
 The prophecy contains messianic imagery and Zerubbabel is told the future of the city of Jerusalem.

 He plays a large role in Sholem Asch's final work The Prophet.
 He is announced as the Prince of Judah upon his return to the Holy Land.
 One of the firm and long-standing followers and friends of the Prophet Isaiah, and descendant of the Davidic Dynasty.